awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Create.CON.RedisCluster.md

    1. For **Engine version compatibility**, choose the ElastiCache for Redis engine version that you want to run on this cluster\.
 Unless you have a specific reason to run an older version, we recommend that you choose the latest version\.
 **Important**
-For more information on doing so, see [Upgrading Engine Versions](VersionManagement.md)\.
+For more information on doing so, see [Upgrading engine versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.

    1. In **Port**, use the default port, 6379\.
 If you have a reason to use a different port, enter the port number\.

    1. For **Parameter group**, choose a parameter group or create a new one\.
 Parameter groups control the runtime parameters of your cluster\.
-For more information on parameter groups, see [Redis\-specific parameters](ParameterGroups.Redis.md) and [Creating a Parameter Group](ParameterGroups.Creating.md)\.
+For more information on parameter groups, see [Redis\-specific parameters](ParameterGroups.Redis.md) and [Creating a parameter group](ParameterGroups.Creating.md)\.

    1. For **Node type**, choose the down arrow \(![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/images/ElastiCache-DnArrow.png)\)\.
 In the **Change node type** dialog box, choose a value for **Instance family** for the node type that you want\.
 Then choose the node type that you want to use for this cluster, and then choose **Save**\.

-      For more information, see [Choosing Your Node Size](nodes-select-size.md#CacheNodes.SelectSize)\.
+      For more information, see [Choosing your node size](nodes-select-size.md#CacheNodes.SelectSize)\.

    1. For **Number of shards**, choose the number of shards \(partitions/node groups\) that you want for this Redis \(cluster mode enabled\) cluster\.

       For some versions of Redis \(cluster mode enabled\), you can change the number of shards in your cluster dynamically:
       + **Redis 3\.2\.10 and later** – If your cluster is running Redis 3\.2\.10 or later versions, you can change the number of shards in your cluster dynamically\.
-For more information, see [Scaling Clusters in Redis \(Cluster Mode Enabled\)](scaling-redis-cluster-mode-enabled.md)\.
+For more information, see [Scaling clusters in Redis \(Cluster Mode Enabled\)](scaling-redis-cluster-mode-enabled.md)\.
       + **Other Redis versions** – If your cluster is running a version of Redis before version 3\.2\.10, there's another approach\.
 To change the number of shards in your cluster in this case, create a new cluster with the new number of shards\.
-For more information, see [Restoring From a Backup with Optional Cluster Resizing](backups-restoring.md)\.
+For more information, see [Restoring from a backup with optional cluster resizing](backups-restoring.md)\.

    1. For **Replicas per shard**, choose the number of read replica nodes that you want in each shard\.

       The following restrictions exist for Redis \(cluster mode enabled\)\.
       + If you have Multi\-AZ enabled, make sure that you have at least one replica per shard\.
       + The number of replicas is the same for each shard when creating the cluster using the console\.
       + The number of read replicas per shard is fixed and cannot be changed\.
 If you find you need more or fewer replicas per shard \(API/CLI: node group\), you must create a new cluster with the new number of replicas\.
-For more information, see [Seeding a New Cluster with an Externally Created Backup](backups-seeding-redis.md)\.
+For more information, see [Seeding a new cluster with an externally created backup](backups-seeding-redis.md)\.

    1. For **Subnet group**, create a new subnet group or choose an existing one that you want to apply to this cluster\.
 If you enabled Multi\-AZ, the subnet group must contain at least two subnets that reside in different availability zones\.

-      If you are using [Using Local Zones with ElastiCache ](Local_zones.md), you must create or choose a subnet that is in the local zone\.
+      If you are using [Using local zones with ElastiCache ](Local_zones.md), you must create or choose a subnet that is in the local zone\.
 Multi\-AZ is automatically disabled\.
 Local Zones don't support global datastores at this time\.

-      For more information, see [Subnets and Subnet Groups](SubnetGroups.md)\.
+      For more information, see [Subnets and subnet groups](SubnetGroups.md)\.

 1. Click **Advanced Redis settings** and complete the section\.